antmd/MailPluginManager/README.markdown

 * Add something to MailBundleView to see future os version incompatibility.
 * Write macros to access from mail bundles.
-* Setup actions to watch changes of files to note when Plugins become active, disabled, domain change.
 * Make it use ARC!
 * Setup system to report system setup when requested by user/developer.
 * Determining relevant info about system.
 * Add authorizations where needed when accessing files the user needs admin for.
+* Setup actions to watch changes of files to note when Plugins become active, disabled, domain change.
 * Parse company Name from the Get Info string of info.plist
 * Update remote file URLs

 #### Manager Interface

-* Validate that the file types are setup correctly.
 * Add an Update All Plugins button to Manager window when relevant.
 * Add support for different domain installation.
 * Support the `<LibraryDomain>` path prefix.